tphuong141607/Draw-Rectangle/README.md

 # Draw Rectangle
+Created on 1/31/2018

 ## What is it?
 A piece of code, written in C language, that asks the user to input a number n.
 It will then generate the 3 rectangle outputs that have n lines, using for-loop.

-## What the program output looks like:
+## What the program's output looks like:

 <img src="https://github.com/tphuong141607/YesCode-SIMPLE-Draw-Rectangle-Program/blob/master/Output%20Example%20n%3D2.png" width="70%">